prerakpanwar/Complete-Python-Developer-in-2022-Zero-to-Mastery/README.md

 Skill level: All Levels

-I will also upload hand writtent notes later for better understanding.
+I will also upload hand written notes later, for better understanding.

 Thank you :)